How to make super-observations#

 3. Generate super-observations#

-From an output monitor, it is easy to combine data at given spatial and temporal scales,
+From an output monitor, it is straightforward to combine data at given spatial and temporal scales,

-either in the data’s world (using lat, lon, date) or in the model’s grid (using i, j, tstep_glo).
+either in observation space (using lat, lon, date) or in model grid space (using i, j, tstep_glo).

-Using the matching info file, a super-obs input monitor can then be generated.
+Using the matching info file, a super-observation input monitor can then be generated.

-Using the same type of code as above, the super-observations can be generated from grouping
+Using code similar to the example above, super-observations can be generated by grouping

-then performing the retrieving of the relevant satellite specific information in the same way.
+and retrieving the relevant satellite-specific information in the same way.

 XXX put example codes XXX